 But what is a SWOT analysis?
 What is it used for?
 Why do you need it?

-The good news is, we will answer all these questions for you and carry out an Amazon SWOT analysis but before that, let’s get a little bit of context.
+The good news is that we will answer all these questions for you and carry out a SWOT analysis on one of the biggest companies in the world: Amazon.
+But before that, let’s get a little bit of context.

 A business does not operate in a vacuum.

 There are many internal and external factors that affect the ability of a business to reach its goals and be successful.

 Aaah, the trigger word.
 Success.

 Whether you are a small, medium-sized or large business, you want to see it succeed.
 Success may mean any number of different things to you.
 But at the end of the day, you want to achieve all your goals and witness your business moving forward.

 Well, before you can work on improving your business, you need to determine where you stand.

 The process of analyzing your business is daunting to most business owners, partly because of the fear of what they will find.
 But it doesn’t have to be.

 A SWOT analysis can be easy to carry out and highly beneficial to your business in the long term.